protesilaos/my-website/_codelog/2025-12-10-emacs-lisp-elements-book-version-2.md

 If you read the Info version of the book, note that all functions, variables, and concepts have their own indices.
 Use those as another means of navigating the book's contents.
-To read the Info version, clone the Git repository, use 'M-x dired' to open its directory, move the cursor over the file 'elispelem.info' and do 'M-x dired-info'.
+To read the Info version, clone the Git repository, use `M-x dired` to open its directory, move the cursor over the file `elispelem.info` and do `M-x dired-info`.

 What follows is a brief description of the new chapters.